tpoisonooo/llama.onnx/why-gpl.md

 At that time I thought the GPL was like a contagious cancer, until ..

 * A few months ago, I released [deploee](platform.openmmlab.com/deploee/), but after only 4 days, I suffered a database attack.
 Well, this is just a **free public service**.
 * Days ago, an employee of [a large company](https://github.com/tencent/) deleted the commit history of a open source repo, and then sold it in his own community.
 After being exposed, he pretended to be a victim and yelled "you invaded my privacy and affected my work like this".

-This kind of person is really disgusting.
+..

 They shows no respect for the author of the code.